lchandelier/portfolio/_posts/blog/2016-11-21-accessibility-front-tips.markdown

 This represents 1 line of CSS not to write, or to delete if you use a framework.
 I can only invite you to go to [this site](http://www.outlinenone.com/ "Outline none (new window)"){:target="_ blank"} that says it all.

 To sum up, the outline is essential when using keyboard navigation.
-To make a quick test, go to the [20 minutes](http://www.20min.ch/ro/ "20 minutes Switzerland (new window)"){:target="_ blank"}' site and go to the topic Cinema, which is in the main menu, using only the tab key (and without looking at the URL at the bottom of the page ;)).
+To make a quick test, go to the [20 minutes](http://www.20min.ch/ro/ "20 minutes Switzerland (new window)"){:target="_ blank"}’ site and go to the topic Cinema, which is in the main menu, using only the tab key (and without looking at the URL at the bottom of the page ;)).
 Not that simple, is it?
 If the outline style was present when taking focus, you would have seen right away where you were.

 ## Set up skip links
 To do this, you just have to put those links at the very beginning of the page to the main areas of your site.
 They can be hidden by default but must appear while they are focused.
 The most common skip links are "Skip to menu" "Skip to content" and "Skip to footer".
 Then, put an anchor on the area to be targeted.
 This allows people using keyboard navigation (or other assistive technology) to move directly to the area that interests them, without having to tabulate through a whole menu for example.
 It takes very little time to integrate them and this saves a lot to your users in addition to comfort.